kkolge/Training_Video_Capture/README.md

 ## Video Management:

-    Buttons for playing back and deleting saved videos.
+    A "Browse" button to select and load previously saved videos for review.

+    Play/Pause functionality for video playback.

     Display of current time and total duration during playback.

+    A "Delete Video" button to remove the currently loaded file.

 ## User Experience (UX):

-    Intuitive and easy-to-use interface.
+    Intuitive and easy-to-use interface with a two-panel layout emphasizing the live video feed.

-    Background processing for I/O operations to prevent the application from hanging.
+    Non-blocking I/O operations for camera capture and video playback, handled by a responsive self.after() loop to prevent the application from freezing.

+    Robust error handling with user-friendly pop-up messages.

 ## Persistence:

-    Save application settings (camera source, output directory) to a configuration file for future use.
+    Application settings (camera source, output directory) are automatically saved to and loaded from an external config.ini file.

 ## About: